-- 1.33.
-It is difficult to put a firm figure on levels of input from road imported crushed rock as the amount brought in will depend largely on the market.
-Initial indications from the Aggregates Monitoring 2014 survey show that Dorset (Bournemouth, Dorset and Poole) consumed approximately 530,000 tonnes of crushed rock, of which approximately 51% was produced in Dorset and the remainder primarily sourced from Somerset.
-Since the Hamworthy Depot was not in operation, this indicates that all was imported by road. - 1.34.
-The Somerset Local Aggregate Assessment, incorporating data from 2005 to 2014, notes that the county had estimated permitted reserves for crushed rock at the end of 2014 of approximately 400 mt, which is estimated to last for 29.9 years.
-Given that it is likely that Somerset will maintain its production of crushed rock and provided the demand exists in Dorset and supply from Somerset by road is the cheapest option, it is expected that road imports will continue at levels dictated by the market.
+- 4.11.
+It is difficult to put a firm figure on levels of input from road imported crushed rock as the amount brought in will depend largely on market demand/supply.
+The Aggregates Monitoring 2014 survey showed that Dorset (Bournemouth, Dorset and Poole) consumed approximately 530,000 tonnes of crushed rock, of which approximately 51% was produced in Dorset and the remainder primarily sourced from Somerset.
+Since the Hamworthy Depot was not in operation, this indicates that all was imported by road. - 4.12.
+The Somerset Local Aggregate Assessment Fourth Edition, incorporating data from 2006 to 2015, notes that the county had estimated permitted reserves for crushed rock at the end of 2015 of approximately 380 mt, which is estimated to last for 28.4 years.
+Given that it is likely that Somerset will maintain its production of crushed rock and provided the demand exists in Dorset, it is expected that road imports will continue at levels dictated by the market, taking into account the resumption of rail imports into Poole.